Abhinav2065/gravity-simulation-js/README.md

     then there is a variable named solarsystem[] which stores all the stars and planets that are there currently and on which we can easily add more planets and see how that effects everything.

+Here are some pictures of the simulation

+1. Bouncing Ball

+2. 2d Solar System

+3. 3d Solar System